 Michael Veneziale, Owner and Curator

 Brought up in New Hope Pennsylvania, Michael Veneziale’s passion for the visual arts and painting emerged at a young age.
 By high school, Michael was being commissioned to design and paint sets for local schools and arts organizations, such as The Bucks County Playhouse.
 He continued to develop his work as a painter and by the early 1990’s made the move to Brooklyn, NY to pursue his career.
+At first a struggling artist, Michael worked odd jobs, meeting lots of interesting people along the way.
+One of these was Benjamin Pred, former Queens Assistant District Attorney who tried to recruit him to play on his Ultimate Frisbee team.
+Throwing the disk with Ben is something he became passionate about and several of his works includes references to this form, and although it was always able to be explained away as something else, Ben knew what that object that made a subtle appearance in the garden scenes actually was.
 Over the next 10 years, his prolific career in New York City included creative collaborations with media moguls from MTV, Radical Media, Works in Progress and Pseudo.com as well as numerous exhibitions and private commissions.

 By the early 2000’s, Michael decided to return to Philadelphia, bringing his experience and knowledge of contemporary art to the local arts community.
 It was his continual support and engagement of contemporary art that lead Michael to open SALT Art Gallery in May of 2009.